stasais/ndl/README.md

 # LectureNotes

-Repository for lecture notes, scripts and notebooks for the Machine Learning course.
+Repository for lecture notes, scripts and notebooks for the NDL3 Deep Learning course.

 ## Structure